Psalms 127:3-5 “Children are an heritage of the Lord… Happy is the man that hath his quiver full of them.”

 I married when I was twenty and had my first baby when I was twenty-one.
 We weren’t fortunate enough to have immediate family close by, so we navigated the jungles of our new parenthood pretty much on our own.
 I never realized it could be so tough.

 Naturally, I had a hard time adjusting to the demands of caring for a new baby; after all, I had scarcely ever cared for a toddler.
-I’m convinced that there was never a person more UNprepared for motherhood as I. Never had I been required to think more of someone else’s needs than my own for such an extended (um…eternal) period of time.
+I’m convinced that there was never a person more UNprepared for motherhood as I was.
+Never had I been required to think more of someone else’s needs than my own for such an extended (um…eternal) period of time.
 I was overwhelmed and felt as though I was losing my identity.

 Ironically, I got pretty good at handling one child just in time for a second one to arrive.
 It seemed that as our family grew, I learned to manage the number of children I had, just as our numbers increased again by one.
 With the arrival of a new baby, life was back to mayhem all over again for approximately two years until I learned to handle the new responsibility of yet another child.